playgrdstar/lorenz_threejs/README.md

-# Primer on vertices in three.js

-A simple primer on manipulating vertices in three.js
+# Art and Math

+An experiment with the lorenz equation in three.js

+www.playgrd.com